pjonnaorg/lwc-file-upload/README.md

-# LWC Drag & drop File Uploader
+# LWC drag & drop file uploader

 Simple & easy to use drag and drog lightning web component